dijkstracula/vim-ivy/README.md

 1. Add `Plug 'dijkstracula/vim-ivy' to your e.g. `~/.config/nvim/plugins.vim`
 2. Run `:PlugInstall`

-TODO: actually test Vundle and Pathogen install paths.
+TODO: actually test Vundle and Pathogen install paths; they were stolen from elsewhere.

 ## Contributing